 The Company self-insures a portion of its potential losses from claims related to workers' compensation, environmental issues, property damage, medical insurance for employees and general liability.
 Losses are accrued based on an estimate of the ultimate aggregate liability for claims incurred, using standard industry practices and the Company's actual experience.
-The Company uses judgment and estimates in determining the ultimate aggregate liability such as an estimation of loss payment and loss reporting development patterns.
-At December 31, 2019 and 2018, the Company's accrued workers' compensation liability totaled \$23.9 million and \$42.0 million, respectively.
+The Company uses judgment and estimates in determining the ultimate aggregate liabilities for claims incurred in its workers' compensation liability.
+The Company also used significant assumptions in determining the workers compensation liability such as an estimation of loss payment and loss reporting development patterns.
+At December 31, 2020 and 2019, the Company's accrued workers' compensation liability totaled \$20.7 million and \$23.9 million, respectively.
 Actual results could differ from these estimates.